mkthewlis/hotel-eko/testing.md

 #### Footer
 - Clicking on the TripAdvisor or Instagram icons directs the user to the respective websites on new tabs.
 - The 'About', ' Stay', 'Relax' and 'Eat' links take the user to the correct service pages.
-- The return to top arrow scrolls smoothly to the top of the page.

 #### Home
 - The 'Learn More' button takes users to the 'About' page.